 England was, for a few hundred years, the most studied foreign country in American high schools and even in colleges if poetry and literature are included.
 It’s the source of my language and many of my governing institutions and, more importantly Shakespeare, the Beatles, and Downton Abbey.
 And all those Englishy things like beans on toast and warm beer and damp greenness.
 My England of several visits is like those photos from that trip you just never got sorted; there they are, still in a heap in the shoe box; a heap I’m about to paw through.

-Here we are posed in front of Fleming’s Hotel on Half Moon Street in London.
+We posed in front of Fleming’s Hotel on Half Moon Street in London and went to the beach in Brighton.

 On the beach in Brighton.